open-resources/physics_bank/content/public/007.Momentum and Impulse/Conservation of Momentum/Isolated_systems/Isolated_systems.md

     weight: 1
     partial-credit: true
     partial-credit-method: EDC
+myst:
   substitutions:
     params:
       vars:
         title: Isolated Systems
       part1:
         ans1:
-        value: A system is isolated if all of the external forces on it are balanced
+          value: A system is isolated if its total momentum is constant
         ans2:
-        value: A system is isolated if its total momentum is constant
+          value: A system is isolated if its center of mass is moving with constant velocity
         ans3:
-        value: A system is isolated if its center of mass is moving with constant velocity
+          value: A system is isolated if energy isn't entering or leaving the system
         ans4:
-        value: A system is isolated if energy isn't entering or leaving the system
+          value: A system is isolated if all of the external forces on it are balanced
 ---
 # {{ params.vars.title }}